tacocabeza/tripPlanner/reports/design.md

 ### User Interface

 This user interface draws upon and builds from the last sprint.
-We now have a settings tab for changing settings on the map such as marker style, line style, and distance unit type.
+We now have a settings tab at the top of our page for changing settings on the map such as marker style, line style, and distance unit type.
 All of these attributes are in a dropdown menu.

 ![base](images/settings_button.png)
 ![base](images/settings.png)